 MedlinePlus Genetics provides information about Intervertebral disc diseaseMore About This Health Condition

-Two other conditions associated with short stature, called spondyloepimetaphyseal dysplasia, aggrecan type and spondyloepiphyseal dysplasia, Kimberley type, are caused by mutations in the ACAN gene.
+Two other conditions associated with short stature, called spondyloepimetaphyseal dysplasia, aggrecan type and spondyloepiphyseal dysplasia, Kimberley type, are caused by variants in the ACAN gene.
 People with spondyloepimetaphyseal dysplasia, aggrecan type have extremely short stature, short fingers and toes, and distinctive facial features.
-This condition is caused by a mutation that changes the amino acid at position 2267 in the aggrecan protein from aspartic acid to asparagine (written as Asp2267Asn or D2267N).
+This condition is caused by a variant that changes the amino acid at position 2267 in the aggrecan protein from aspartic acid to asparagine (written as Asp2267Asn or D2267N).
 The amino acid change, which occurs in the CLD, alters aggrecan's interaction with at least one component of the cartilage network.
 It is unclear how this change leads to the particular signs and symptoms of spondyloepimetaphyseal dysplasia, aggrecan type.

 Spondyloepiphyseal dysplasia, Kimberley type is characterized by short stature and early development of osteoarthritis, particularly in the knees, ankles, and hips.
-This condition is caused by a mutation in which a single DNA building block is inserted into the ACAN gene, which could disrupt the gene's instructions and lead to the production of an abnormally short aggrecan protein that is missing the CLD.
+This condition is caused by a variant in which a single DNA building block is inserted into the ACAN gene, which could disrupt the gene's instructions and lead to the production of an abnormally short aggrecan protein that is missing the CLD.
 It is unknown if the abnormal protein is produced or what effects it might have.
-It is unclear what role this gene mutation plays in the development of the specific features of spondyloepiphyseal dysplasia, Kimberley type.
+It is unclear what role this gene variant plays in the development of the specific features of spondyloepiphyseal dysplasia, Kimberley type.

 Other Names for This Gene